randy-rebucas/localpro-super-app/BACKEND_GRADE_REPORT.md

 - **Sensitive data protection** in logs and responses

 #### Areas for Improvement:
-- Rate limiting is currently disabled (should be enabled for production)
+- Rate limiting is currently not enabled in code (enable for production)
-- Could implement additional security measures like CSRF protection
+- Consider CSRF protection for state-changing endpoints where appropriate

 #### Security Features Implemented:
 ```javascript